alphagov/fabric-scripts/README.md

 and systems administration tasks.
 It allows the user to run commands across a server farm.

-## Local usage

-This is intended to be setup and run on your local workstation/laptop.
+This repository is intended to be setup and run on your local workstation/laptop.

-### Setup
+## Setup

 To install the dependencies: